 The Straightening Brushes Decoded

 Ok, so now we’ve got your attention, let’s get to the brushes.
 When we broke down the unique styling features of each brush, we realized how similar they are.
 The Dafni and the Karmin brush look almost identical, whereas the GHD Glide has very different bristles.
 But most surprisingly, they all reach the same temperature.
 Check it out:

 Since the brushes all look pretty similar and their features are alike, we wanted to see how they compare.
-Interestingly, the biggest difference is the price point; the GHD Glide is more than twice the price of the Karmin.
+Interestingly, the biggest difference is the price point; the GHD Glide is almost twice the price of the Karmin.